jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2018/01/2018-01-08-a-better-way-than-object-orientation-and-TDD.md

 ![old-resume-technical-expertise-oo.png](/images/2018/old-resume-technical-expertise-oo.png)

-That image is part of my r&eacute;sum&eacute; when I applied for my first and second jobs.
+That image is part of my résumé when I applied for my first and second jobs.

 _Object-Oriented Programming was one of my technical expertise!_